MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/prerequisites-for-implementation-and-planning-roll-out.md

 ﻿---
 title: Prerequisites for implementation and roll-out
-description: Learn the prerequisites before implementing Guides in a regulated industry and to help plan the roll-out of the solution ms.date: 03/09/2023 ms.topic: conceptual
+description: Learn the prerequisites before implementing Guides in a regulated industry and to help plan the roll-out of the solution. ms.date: 03/09/2023 ms.topic: conceptual
 author: davepinch